PaulYannJay/MutationShelteringTheory/README.md

-This is a collection of scripts used to perform the analyses of the manuscript *Sheltering of deleterious mutations explains the stepwise extension of recombination suppression on sex chromosomes and other supergenes *
+This is a collection of scripts used to perform the analyses of the manuscript *Sheltering of deleterious mutations explains the stepwise extension of recombination suppression on sex chromosomes and other supergenes*.

-For the simulation with SLiM, their is two types of analyses.
+For the simulations with SLiM, their is two types of analyses:

 # Analyses of the fate of many inversions (Figures 3, S2-3,10-19,22-23,25)
 For these analyses, we first perform burn-in simulations to create "initial populations", and then introduce in the initial populations many inversions or other recombination modifiers.
 ## Burn In